About Swansea Bay

 Victoria Gardens in the centre of the town combines a 19th century bandstand with a circle of standing stones erected for the National Eisteddfod held here in 1918.
 The remains of Neath Castle and other features dating back to the Industrial Revolution can also be found in the town.

-The Gnoll is home to the Neath- rugby team the Welsh All Blacks and matches can be enjoyed here throughout the season.
+The Gnoll is home to the Neath rugby team the Welsh All Blacks and matches can be enjoyed there throughout the season.

-Much of Port Talbot’s town centre has undergone major refurbishment to upgrade and landscape the main shopping areas.
 The award winning High Street Bridge links the town across the River Afan.
-Adjacent to the Princess Royal Theatre, the Aberavon Shopping centre houses a variety of well-known stores as well as a modern well-equipped library in a spacious undercover environment.
+Adjacent to the Princess Royal Theatre (a cultural venue that presents entertainment, ranging from music shows to pantomimes), the Aberavon Shopping centre houses a variety of well-known stores as well as a modern well-equipped library in a spacious undercover environment.

-A visit to the Town wouldn’t be complete without a visit to the famous outdoor market, which are held all day Tuesday & Saturday and sell a wide variety of goods and fresh produce.
+A visit to the Town wouldn’t be complete without a visit to the famous outdoor market, which are held on Tuesdays & Saturdays (from 9am until approx 2pm) and sell a wide variety of goods and fresh produce.